 There are so many things we love about spring.
 The sprightly songbirds and dozy bumblebees begin to fill the fragrant air, bringing a soothing soundscape to the garden.
 The evenings start to stretch luxuriously, as sunlight hangs on later and later by the day.
-Of course, there's all the beautiful bulbs, blossom, and magnolia, too.
+Of course, there are all the beautiful bulbs, blossom, and magnolia, too.

-1. Make a statement by planting en masse
+3. Make a statement by planting en masse

 Planting en masse will always create a show-stopping scene, whatever the season.
-But if you love tulips as much as we do, then a view like the one above is especially enchanting.
+But if you love tulips as much as we do (they're easily one of the best spring flowering plants in our books), then a view like the one above is especially enchanting.

-If you were a little late to the bulb-planting party for this year, then you can opt to buy plants from garden centres.
+If you were a little late to the bulb-planting party for this year, then you can opt to buy plants from garden centers.
 However, you may want to downsize the look, as costs can quickly add up.
 Even a small display will still look lovely, but be sure to follow our guide to planting bulbs in autumn, ready for a bigger show next spring.

-2. Give your seating area a chic Scandinavian makeover
+4. Give your seating area a spruce

 Spring is the perfect time to refresh your patio or terrace to give it a smart new look.